Fawas-Anayat/100-days-of-learning-AI/Day_56_of_Learning_AI/notes.md

 - we can set the iterations to a specific numbers like 100 or 1000. these no of iterations is known as the epochs.we can find the no of epochs easily while looking at the graph .

-after done with the mathematical intuition above we can now use the exact mathematicak formulation as below.
+after done with the mathematical intuition above we can now use the exact mathematical formulation as below.

+## Mathematical Formulation